shrav-6/fullstack-apartment-management-system/documentation/Build_and_Deployment.md

 npm test
 ```

-The configuration is mentioned in backend/package.json
+These are the test scripts for backend/package.json

 ```json
 "scripts": {